kburchfiel/rope/README.md

 **Endings that I don’t like as much:**

--FB (especially –FPB, as it’s hard to avoid writing –FRPB); -GT
+-FB (especially –FPB, as it’s hard to avoid writing –FRPB); -BT.
+Note that it's not ideal for an outline for a verb to end in -FB, as -FBD is awkward to write.

 **3.3.3.4.
 Preferred fingers to use for outlines**